wind-energy/NEAT-taxonomy/README.md

 # Contribute

 The taxonomy is intended to be used and further developed by the community.
 Therefore, we welcome collaborators willing to take part in the further development of the taxonomy.
-If you are one of them either request to become one of the taxonomy admin and/or post GitHub issues.
+If you are one of them either request to become one of the taxonomy admins and/or post GitHub issues on what we can improve in the current taxonomy.